chrisdmacrae/modular-web/README.md

 For example, with scoped CSS & JS, I can create two components with the same JS functions and CSS classes, without worrying about them affecting one another.

 With modularization, you can `.red` class on a button that makes the button's background color red, while having a seperate `.red` class on an alert that makes it's font color red.
-Neither will affect the other, meaning the button text wont be red and the alert backround wont be white.
+Neither will affect the other, meaning the button text wont be red and the alert background wont be red.

 It's a better way to build for the web.